Climate Action

 Through Move for the Planet, we inspire consumers and educate sporting communities about the importance of environmental sustainability and climate change.

 Our journey to net-zero (including up to 10% through offsetting) is an ambition for which we still don’t have all the answers.
+We are dedicated to minimizing our emissions and continuously seeking innovative solutions, while remaining committed to transparency, collaboration and progress.

-CDP Rating
+CDP RATING

-Our efforts to implement our reduction measures and operate transparently have been recognized by CDP, awarding adidas an A Rating on their 2024 CDP Climate Rating List.
+Our efforts to implement our reduction measures and operate transparently have been recognized by CDP, awarding adidas an 'A Rating' on their 2024 CDP Climate Rating List.

 Forward-looking statements